A complete walkthrough on how to use nnUNet to build powerful medical imaging segmentation models

 nnUNetv2_train 300 3d_fullres all -tr nnUNetTrainer_250epochs

-all refers to the fact that we want to use the whole training folder for training instead of doing cross validation.
+refers to the fact that we want to use the whole training folder for training instead of doing cross-validation.

--tr nnUNetTrainer_250epochs refers to a specific trainer config where we run the training for 250 epochs.
-This config can be chosen from variety of configs found here.
+refers to a specific trainer config where we run the training for 250 epochs.
+This config can be chosen from a variety of configs found here.
 You can also create your own config and add it to that file.

 Inference & Evaluation